You recorded some interactions in your application, and now you're ready to make an assertion! Here's what you can do to create an element assertion:

 Running assertion steps

-The element assertion menu is where you define the criteria of your assertion.
+The assertion configuration form is where you define the criteria of your assertion.
 These are the settings:

 This setting shows which element has been selected.
 If it appears that the incorrect element has been selected, click on the mouse icon and re-select the element you wish to assert against.